openjs-foundation/cross-project-council/GITHUB_ORG_MANGEMENT_POLICY.md

 The following groups are granted Ownership permissions:

-* TSC members
+* CPC members
-* Community Committee Chairperson
-* Community Committee Board Director
-* Moderation team members.
-The Moderation Team members will limit their use of the access granted to that required to carry out moderation across the existing repositories.

 ### Members

-GitHub users are added as members to the Node.js GitHub Organization when they are added to any Working Group or team.
+GitHub users are added as members to the OpenJS GitHub Organization when they are added to any Working Group or team.
 Organization Owners should add new members to the organization when requested by a Working Group or team.

 ## Repositories

-Any repository created under the Node.js GitHub Organization is considered to be a project under the ownership of the Node.js Foundation, and thereby subject to the Intellectual Property and Governance policies of the Foundation.
+Any repository created under the OpenJS GitHub Organization is considered to be a project under the ownership of the OpenJS Foundation, and thereby subject to the Intellectual Property and Governance policies of the Foundation.

-Any organization member may request the management of repositories within the Node.js Foundation GitHub Organization by opening an issue in the [Node.js admin repository][nodejs/admin].
+Any organization member may request the management of repositories within the OpenJS Foundation GitHub Organization by opening an issue in the [OpenJS admin repository][openjs-foundation/admin].
 The actions requested could be:

 - Creating a new repository
 - Deleting an existing repository
 - Archiving an existing repository
 - Transferring a repository into or out of the organization

-Provided there are no objections from any TSC or CommComm members raised in the issue, such requests are approved automatically after 72 hours.
-If any objection is made, the request may be moved to a vote in each of the Technical Steering and Community Committees.
-If either the TSC or CommComm rejects the request, then the request is denied.
+Provided there are no objections from any CPC members raised in the issue, such requests are approved automatically after 72 hours.
+If any objection is made, the request may be moved to a vote by the CPC.
+If the CPC rejects the request, then the request is denied.

-In certain cases, Node.js Foundation Board of Directors approval may also be required.
+In certain cases, OpenJS Foundation Board of Directors approval may also be required.

 ### Teams